John Chrysoloras

 John Chrysoloras was a relative of Manuel Chrysoloras, (variously described as his nephew, brother or son) who like him had studied and taught at Constantinople and then migrated to Italy.
 There he was influential in spreading Greek letters in the West.
-He was a patron and teacher of fellow Renaissance humanist Francesco Filelfo whom his daughter married.
+He married Manfredina Doria, daughter of Hilario Doria.
+He was a patron and teacher of fellow Renaissance humanist Francesco Filelfo, who married his daughter Theodora (d.1441/1442).